 Arianna is from Utah and she loves cheetahs.
 She has been researching about cheetahs since she was five and has read all the books in her local library pertaining to cheetah facts, care and conservation.
 She watches cheetah documentaries and is always looking for new cheetah news online.
 Arianna dreams of someday visiting CCF in Namibia to see the cheetahs in person.

-Her assignment for school was to pick a hero and do a three-paragraph report along with a presentation at her school’s “Living Hero Museum” (see video).
+Her assignment for school was to pick a hero and do a three-paragraph report along with a presentation at her school’s “Living Hero Museum” (see video below).
 She chose Laurie because “I admire her as well as the work she does to save cheetahs!”
 She is making a difference in the world” She memorized Laurie Marker’s life history and created a Laurie outfit to wear.
 Her station was very popular with many kids and adults drawn to the big plush cheetah, interested to know more about her work and CCF.

 Clemence and Karissa from California held a cheetah fundraiser at their school.
 The girls were able to raise $136.21 by selling their handmade products (bracelets, barrettes, keychains, bookmarks and origami) in school.
 Their mom promised to match whatever amount they raised so they donated $272.42 to CCF during the Year-End Challenge (CCF’s yearly matching campaign), so their donation was doubled AGAIN.